josdejong/mathjs/docs/reference/functions/number.md

 <h1 id="function-number">Function number <a href="#function-number" title="Permalink">#</a></h1>

-Create a number or convert a string to a number.
+Create a number or convert a string, boolean, or unit to a number.
 When value is a matrix, all elements will be converted to number.